mesowatch

 The stage of mesothelioma at diagnosis is a critical determinant of life expectancy:

-• Stage 2: The average life expectancy for pleural mesothelioma is 19 months, and for peritoneal mesothelioma, it remains relatively high at around 3 to 5 years.
+• Stage 2: The average life expectancy for pleural mesothelioma is 19 months, and for peritoneal mesothelioma, it’s still pretty high at around 3 to 5 years.

-• Stage 3: The average life expectancy for pleural mesothelioma drops to 16 months, whereas for peritoneal mesothelioma, it ranges from 2 to 3 years.
+• Stage 3: Life expectancy in pleural mesothelioma reduces to 16 months while in peritoneal mesothelioma it is between 2 and 3 years.

-• Stage 4: The average life expectancy for pleural mesothelioma is less than 12 months, while for peritoneal mesothelioma, it is 12 to 24 months.
+• Stage 4: Life expectancy for pleural mesothelioma is under 12 months and for peritoneal mesothelioma between 12 and 24 months.

 Impact of Treatment on Mesothelioma Life Expectancy